El Salvador national football team: 2020s

 After COVID-19 restrictions had loosened up a bit, El Salvador organized a friendly match against the US in December 2020 to start things off again.
 However, they lost 6–0 to the CONCACAF giants.
 2022 FIFA World Cup qualification were soon on the horizon and El Salvador had to play against Grenada and Montserrat in the March 2021 calendar.
 El Salvador won at home against Grenada in a 2–0 victory and tied with Montserrat in a grueling 1–1 match.
 This was when El Salvador needed a change fast and they soon sacked Carlos de los Cobos.
 They hired a Hugo Pérez as their new coach, who was also coaching the El Salvador Sub-23s in the Olympic Qualifiers in the same year.
 Hugo Perez made radical changes to the team and called up more newer players to help represent El Salvador.
-When June rolled by, El Salvador's next opponents were the US Virgin Islands and Antigua & Barbudas.
+When June rolled by, El Salvador's next opponents were the US Virgin Islands and Antigua & Barbuda.
 El Salvador crushed the Virgin Islands with a 7–0 victory away and won again at home against Antigua in a 3–0 win; El Salvador were on their way to the second round of qualifications.
 El Salvador then faced off against Saint Kitts & Nevis in a round robin format.
 El Salvador managed to pull off a 0–4 victory away and a 2–0 victory at home, which got them to the final round of qualifications for the first time in over 10 years.
 In preparation for the upcoming 2021 CONCACAF Gold Cup, El Salvador organized three friendlies.
 On June 26, El Salvador played against Guatemala to a 0–0 standstill.
 However, Hugo Perez was trying to experiment with more younger and less or known players at the time to form an underwhelming B Team.
 El Salvador then flew to Croatia to face their next opponents.
 On July 2, La Selecta faced off against NK Istra 1961 to a 2–1 defeat.
 On July 4, El Salvador faced the Asian Cup winners, Qatar, to a 1–0 defeat.